 Ong Chor Wei, Non-executive Director, was appointed to the Board on 18 May 2004.
-He is presently a director of UPB International Capital Limited.
-He is also currently the non-executive director of Joyas International Holdings Limited, a company listed in Singapore.
-Mr. Ong is a director of various unlisted companies in Hong Kong and Singapore and was a director of various listed companies in Hong Kong.
-Mr. Ong has over 18 years of experience in finance and accounting.
+He is presently a director of UPB International Capital Limited and Net Pacific Finance Limited.
+He is also currently the non-executive director of Jovas International Holdings Limited, a company listed in Singapore.
+Mr. Ong is a director of various unlisted companies in Hong Kong and Singapore and was a director of various listed companies in Hong Kong and a listed company in Singapore.
+Mr. Ong has over 19 years of experience in finance and accounting.
 Mr. Ong graduated from The London School of Economics and Political Science, University of London with a Bachelor of Laws degree.
 He also holds a Master degree in Business Administration jointly awarded by the University of Wales and University of Manchester.
-Mr. Ong is an associate member of the Institute of Chartered Accountants in England and Wales and a member of the Hong Kong Institute of Certified Public Accountants.
+Mr. Ong is an associate member of the Institute of Chartered Accountants England and Wales and a member of the Hong Kong Institute of Certified Public Accountants.